 The cost of buying or building a home will depend on things such as your budget, location, the size of the house, property taxes, and your preferences, among others.
 So, if you are wondering if it is cheaper to build or buy a home in 2023, read on to learn more about the factors determining the price of each.

 This post will help you know whether it will cost more to buy or build a home so you can decide which option to go for, or even if this long-term investment is worth it.

 Comparing the Cost of Building vs. Buying a Home in 2023

 - Additional costs

 Should you buy or build a home?
 Which will cost more?
 According to the National Association of Realtors, building a home is cheaper than buying a ready-made house; the average cost of building one currently being $283,130 compared to the $353,900 average cost of purchasing an existing home.

-However, building the house might be the only cheap part because you will incur additional costs of buying land and clearing it, painting the exterior and interior of the house, furnishing it, landscaping, and setting up utilities, such as water, electricity, HVAC, internet, security, and cable TV, among other expenses.
+However, building the house might be the only cheap part because you will incur additional costs of buying land and clearing it, painting the exterior and interior of the house, furnishing it, landscaping, installing wallpaper, and setting up utilities, such as water, electricity, HVAC, internet, security, and cable TV, among other expenses.

 Buying a home, on the other hand, can be more straightforward because, most times, you know the price upfront, everything is already set up, and you don’t have to change anything about your new house unless you want to.

 In some cases, however, the existing home you get may not be perfect, and you might incur additional costs of renovation, remodeling, repairs, and maintenance.
 So, before buying a home, consider its current condition and factor in the additional costs you will incur while turning it into your ideal house.